Social justice

 Finally, it is important to bear in mind that social justice is about real people.
 And the only way we can help them or empower them to help themselves is by making it meaningful and understandable between us and with others.
 Social justice might be a “feel-good phrase” to be recited as a mantra (Bialystok, 2014), yet, we should ‘heal’ it from its woes to make it work.

-How often do you hear the word of social justice being pronounced in education?
+How often do you hear the word social justice being pronounced in education?
 What about its companions such as equality, equity, etc.?
 How do you understand them?
 Do you think they mean the same to everyone?
-Do you think that your school and municipality is doing enough to promote some form of social justice especially in relation to newcomer students?
+Do you think that your school and municipality are doing enough to promote some form of social justice, especially in relation to newcomer students?
 Does it work?
 Would you change anything about how they do it?
-Finally, do you feel that in your everyday teaching you contribute to enhancing social justice for your students?
+Finally, do you feel that in your everyday teaching, you contribute to enhancing social justice for your students?
 If yes, how?